 - The HCA actively engages with RPs over the economic standards and actions complaints over failure to meet consumer standards which breach its ‘serious detriment’ rules.
 The principal economic standards relate to governance and viability (including delivering value for money) and are assessed annually by the HCA.
 BCT has ‘G1’ the top rating for governance and ‘V2’ for viability recognising that it is compliant but has financial exposures which require careful management (V2 is common to young stock transfer organisations).

-- We have almost completed delivering our investment promises: the improvements to the former sheltered housing scheme Avondale House have been completed and it is now home to Armed Services Veterans; the major refurbishment of the Byker Wall and the upgrade to the communications and concierge system is complete; the District Heating System Upgrade will be complete by the end of 2017 and a new biomass boiler has been installed, stabilising heating charges on the estate (now frozen for five years); Works to provide heating controls and complete internal improvements to the heating and hot water system to all homes on the estate is due to start on site in the Autumn 2017 and the scheme will take two years to complete; Chirton House has been converted to house older residents including 2 adapted properties for people with disabilities; 110 unimproved homes have now been modernised internally, under the Decent Homes ‘Omits’ programme; with a further 12 included in a scheme which will start on site during the Summer 2017; Work to convert 10 ‘hobby rooms’ into a much needed new homes is underway and will be complete by the end of August 2017, this scheme will create 2 adapted properties for people with disabilities; The final stage of the investment programme involve the appointment of a design team to consult tenants and prepare designs for an environmental upgrade of the estate.
-It is anticipated the design team will be appointed by the end of 2017.
-We have now completed a comprehensive stock condition survey across the estate and work is underway to develop our future investment programme.
+- We have completed the majority of investment promises with only a couple remaining which are planned to commence in 2017/18: the improvements to the former sheltered housing scheme Avondale House have been completed and it is now home to Armed Services Veterans; the refurbishment of the Byker Wall and the upgrade of the communications and concierge systems are complete; the District Heating Upgrade is proceeding and a new biomass boiler has been installed, stabilising heating charges on the estate (now frozen for five years); Chirton House has been converted to house older residents including adaptations for people with disabilities; a number of unimproved homes have now been modernised under the so-called Decent Homes ‘Omits’ programme; the conversion of 10 ‘hobby rooms’ into much needed new apartments and disabled housing begins in February 2017.
+To date we have committed over £30M in investment up to 2017 with a further £11M planned up to 2025.
+The next stages of the investment programme involves consultation during 2017 on the environmental upgrade of the estate; we have also completed a comprehensive stock condition survey to help plan future investment programmes.